jamesrampton/jamesrampton.uk/content/posts/an-ode-to-the-5d-mk2.md

 Yes, yes, lot's to learn again, but that's the point!
 It's the adventure, and it wouldn't have started (twice) without my precious 5D and the buddy system of learning with a friend.

 ### In the end
 Does the camera still hold up?
 Well, with only nine AF points, no dual-pixel AF, no in-body image stabilisation (the list goes on), it's outdated.
-Its megapixel count leaves me somewhat wanting, and I've got to relearn all my technique on a camera that is woefully sluggish by modern standards.
-But boy is it fun to be back in the game!
+Its megapixel count is somewhat wanting, and I have to relearn my whole technique on a camera that is woefully sluggish by modern standards.
+But, boy, is it fun to be back in the game!
 And if you can shoot [great photos on a disposable camera](https://indoek.com/article/27-frames-scott-soens/), you can shoot with anything.

 Will I upgrade?
 No, not yet.
 To many, this thing was Canon's last major, game-changing innovation, and it shows.